 Dejima

-Dejima was the fan-shaped artificial island in the bay of Nagasaki where was used as a Dutch
+Dejima was a fan-shaped artificial island in Nagasaki Bay that

 Entrance of Dejima |